groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.style/detalisationlevel/_index.md

 ```

+Represents the High comparison level.

-High level.
-The best comparison quality, but the lowest speed.
+The "High" level is the best comparison quality, but the lowest speed.
 Comparison is performed per-character considering character case and spaces count.

 ### values() {#values--}
 ```